evovch/ACCULINNA_go4_user_library/README.md

 A small subsystem which is required by Go4 and used by UserAnalysis class to create a mesh-like structure of the analysis.
 This allows, in particular, to split the unpacked, but not mapped data into two or more streams to be processed by separate processors (i.e. monitoring and learn).

+### Raw monitoring

+### Advanced monitoring

+### Beam detector monitoring

 usr
 ---

-Directory for XML files, including setup configuration XML files.
+Directory for universal shared resources files, including setup configuration XML files and electronics characteristics XML files.

 Developer reminder
 ==================